 Variations

 - I like to add capers and scallions to this salad, but you can use lots of other things.
-Over the years, I tried and liked chopped olives, chopped cucumber pickles, diced celery, and diced red onions.
+Over the years, I tried chopped olives, chopped cucumber pickles, diced celery, and diced red onions.
 The photo below shows the salad with pitted kalamata olives.

 Instructions